Pre-Retirement Planning Course

 Planning to retire from full time work?
 Are you ready?
 Our Pre-Retirement Planning (PRP) program guides employees through four afternoons of classes that cover everything from retirement benefits to work-life transitions and is offered twice a year in the Fall and Spring.

-Traditionally, pre-retirement planning programs emphasized the employee benefits and personal financial factors affecting one's retirement planning.
-Our dynamic and collaborative PRP focuses not only on these important issues, but also addresses work-life transitions, legal and estate planning concerns, and new or part-time employment
+Traditionally, pre-retirement planning programs emphasized the employee benefits and financial factors related to retirement planning.
+Our dynamic and collaborative PRP focuses not only on these important issues, but also more personal issues such as work-life transitions, emotional preparedness and new or part-time employment.

 Welcome and Introduction, Cary Sweeney, Director, UC Berkeley Retirement Center

-Emotional Readiness for Retirement, Leslie C. Bell, Ph.D., LCSW, CEAP, Employee Assistance Counselor, Care Services for Faculty and Staff, University Health Services, Tang Center
+Happiness in Retirement: Preparing for a Successful Transition, Leslie C. Bell, Ph.D., LCSW, CEAP, Employee Assistance Counselor, Care Services for Faculty and Staff, University Health Services, Tang Center

 Maximizing Your UC Benefits in Retirement, UC Office of the President Retirement Administrative Services Center Representative